List of Formula E drivers

 Formula E, abbreviated to FE, is the highest class of auto racing for electric cars defined by the Fédération Internationale de l'Automobile (FIA), motorsport's world governing body.
 Each year, the FE World Championship season is held.
 It consists of a series of races, known as ePrix, held usually held on temporary street circuits within city centers.
 Drivers are awarded points based on their finishing position in each race, and the driver who accumulates the most points over each championship is crowned that year's Formula E World Drivers' Champion.
-As of the 2025 London ePrix, there have been 88 Formula E drivers from 23 different nationalities who have raced at least one of the 148 Formula E races since the first such event, the 2014 Beijing ePrix.
+As of the 2026 London ePrix, there have been 89 Formula E drivers from 23 different nationalities who have raced at least one of the 165 Formula E races since the first such event, the 2014 Beijing ePrix.

-Two-time champion Jean-Éric Vergne holds the record for the most championships.
-Sebastien Buemi and Mitch Evans both hold the record for the most wins with 14.
-Vergne holds the record for most pole positions with 17, he has the most points with 1,232.
-Lucas di Grassi has the most podiums with 41, he has entered more ePrix than anyone else (148) and also holds the record for the most ePrix starts (147).
+Two-time champion Jean-Éric Vergne and Pascal Wehrlein hold the record for the most championships.
+Mitch Evans holds the record for the most wins with 16.
+Vergne and Sebastien Buemi both hold the record for most pole positions with 17.
+Vergne has the most points with 1,299.
+Lucas di Grassi has the most podiums with 42, he has entered more ePrix than anyone else (165) and also holds the record for the most ePrix starts (164).
 The United Kingdom is the most represented country, having produced 17 drivers.
 Seven countries have been represented by just one.
 Barbados became the latest country to be represented by a driver when Zane Maloney made his Formula E debut at the 2024 São Paulo ePrix (December) driving for the Lola Yamaha ABT Formula E Team.
-Felipe Drugovich was the most recent driver to make his debut at the 2025 Berlin ePrix, driving for Mahindra Racing.
+Pepe Martí was the most recent driver to make his debut at the 2025 São Paulo ePrix, driving for Cupra Kiro.